adamyhe/proseq2.0/README.md

 Currently we provide two commands: proseq mapper and bigWig merge.

-# MULTITHREADING:

-This is a fork of the original [proseq2.0](https://github.com/Danko-Lab/proseq2.0.git) repo.
-This package 1) multithreads cutadapt and 2) executes all commands in `./proseq2.0.bsh` sequentially in the main shell (no farming out commands to the background with `&`.
-This should fix an issue in the original proseq2.0 where the script would randomly hang on the `wait` lines.

 ## Overview
 Our proseq2.0 pipeline will take single-end or paired-end sequencing reads in fastq.gz format as input.
 The pipeline will automate three routine pre-processing and alignment options, including
 + pre-processing reads: remove the adapter sequence and quality trim the reads (cutadapt), deduplicate the reads if UMI barcodes are used (prinseq-lite.pl)